-- a \-for- reverse stock split of our common stock and preferred stock to be effected prior to the effectiveness of the registration statement of which this prospectus is a part; - the conversion of all shares of our outstanding preferred stock as of December 31, 2019 into an equivalent number of shares of common stock immediately prior to the closing of this offering; - the issuance of shares of our common stock upon the net exercise of our Series A Warrants outstanding as of December 31, 2019 (which will automatically net exercise immediately prior to the closing of this offering if not earlier exercised), as a result of the conversion of shares of our Series A convertible preferred stock issuable upon the net exercise of our Series A Warrants and the automatic conversion of such shares of Series A convertible preferred stock into an equivalent number of shares of common stock immediately prior to the closing of this offering, based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and an exercise price of \$1.00 per share; - the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the adoption of our amended and restated bylaws, each of which will occur immediately prior to the closing of this offering; - · no exercise of outstanding stock options or outstanding Series A Warrants subsequent to December 31, 2019; and - · no exercise of the underwriters' option to purchase additional shares of common stock.
+- a 1-for-9.3197 reverse stock split of our common stock and preferred stock effected on October 9, 2020, pursuant to which (i) every 9.3197 shares of our outstanding capital stock were combined into one share of the same class and series of capital stock, (ii) the number of shares of our capital stock for which each outstanding option or warrant is exercisable was proportionally decreased on a 1-for-9.3197 basis and (iii) the exercise price of each outstanding option or warrant was proportionately increased on a 1-for-9.3197 basis; and all share numbers, share prices, exercise prices and per share amounts have been adjusted in this prospectus on a retroactive basis to reflect this reverse stock split for all periods presented; - the conversion of all 19,201,429 shares of our outstanding preferred stock as of June 30, 2020 into 16,392,640 shares of common stock and 2,808,789 shares of non-voting common stock immediately prior to the closing of this offering; - the issuance of 3,569,630 shares of our Series B-2 convertible preferred stock on October 6, 2020, and the conversion of such shares into 3,286,081 shares of common stock and 283,549 shares of non-voting common stock immediately prior to the completion of this offering; - the issuance of 83,149 shares of our common stock upon the exercise of all Series A Warrants outstanding as of June 30, 2020 (which were exercised prior to the closing of this offering at an exercise price of \$9.32 per share), as a result of the conversion of 83,149 shares of our Series A convertible preferred stock issued upon the exercise of our Series A Warrants and the automatic conversion of such shares of Series A convertible preferred stock into an equivalent number of shares of common stock immediately prior to the closing of this offering;

+- the filing and effectiveness of our amended and restated certificate of incorporation in Delaware and the adoption of our amended and restated bylaws, each of which will occur immediately prior to the closing of this offering; - · no exercise of outstanding stock options subsequent to June 30, 2020; and - · no exercise of the underwriters' option to purchase additional shares of common stock.

-Unless otherwise specified and unless the context otherwise requires, in this prospectus, we refer to our Series A redeemable convertible preferred stock as our Series B-1 redeemable convertible preferred stock as our Series B-1 convertible preferred stock and our Series B-2 redeemable convertible preferred stock as our Series B-2 convertible preferred stock, and collectively our Series A convertible preferred stock, Series B-1 convertible preferred stock and Series B-2 convertible preferred stock as our "preferred stock" (other than for financial reporting purposes and in the financial tables included in this prospectus).
+Unless otherwise specified and unless the context otherwise requires, in this prospectus, we refer to our Series A redeemable convertible preferred stock as our Series B-1 redeemable convertible preferred stock as our Series B-1 convertible preferred stock as our Series B-2 redeemable convertible preferred stock as our Series B-2 convertible preferred stock, and collectively our Series A convertible preferred stock, Series B-1 convertible preferred stock and Series B-2 convertible preferred stock as our "preferred stock" (other than for financial reporting purposes and in the financial tables included in this prospectus).
 In this prospectus, we refer to our outstanding warrants to purchase shares of our Series A convertible preferred stock issued in April 2018 and June 2018 as our Series A Warrants.